justlep/camo/README.md

   ```

 **Breaking changes:**
-* Removed Mongo support for now, leaving NeDB stuff only
+* Removed Mongo support for now, leaving NeDB only
 * Removed `nedb` from `optionalDependencies`, must be installed manually:
   ```sh
   # for Node 14+/ESM (see code example above)